MASTER IN PROJECT MANAGEMENT FOR INTERNATIONAL COOPERATION,

 - Matching – Presentation of your profile to the NGOs in Europe or outside if requested

-Download the programme for more information about didactic structure, master features, workshops scheduling and lecturers!
+Download the programme for more information about didactic structure, Master features, workshops’ schedule and lecturers!

-Because what we are offering you is not just ‘another course’, but a clear professional profile, among the most requested, in a difficult and sometimes risky area.
-With the best NGOs we take care and the responsibility for your practical preparation as only those who come from the field can do.
+What we are offering you is not just “another course”, but a clear professional profile, among the most requested, in a difficult and sometimes risky area.
+With the best NGOs we take care and responsibility for your practical preparation as only those who come from the field can do.

 - Ready for the field.
 Because NGOs look for the right skills, not ECTS and paper certificates.
 You will have as lecturers only the best managers and professionals that work on the field, provided by the best NGOs, to train you according to the required standards.
 We will also support you to obtain significant certifications, such as Standard Sphere and PMD.